New Westminster Bridge: Description

-The bridge crosses the Fraser River at about 15 mi upstream of the location where the river empties into the Strait of Georgia.
-It is situated 200 ft upstream of the original Pattullo Bridge road crossing, but will be about 50 m downstream of the new Pattullo Bridge, which is scheduled to open in 2025 as the replacement for the 1937 road crossing.
+The bridge crosses the Fraser River about 15 mi upstream of the location where the river empties into the Strait of Georgia.
+It is 200 ft upstream of the 1937 Pattullo Bridge road crossing but is about 50 m downstream of the stal̕əw̓asəm Bridge. which fully opened in 2026 as the replacement for the Pattullo.

 The bridge was constructed with five fixed truss spans of 159 ft in length near the south bank of the river (Surrey side).
 The width of these spans were 18 ft.
 North of these shorter spans was the 380 ft, and then a fixed truss span that was also 380 ft in length.
 These two longer spans had a width of 19 ft.
 The final truss span had a length of 225 ft, but its width expanded from 19 ft to 136 ft as it neared the north bank of the river (New Westminster side).
 This unusual feature was designed to accommodate the splitting and turning of the bridge's rail track into eastbound and westbound tracks, which would merge with the existing CPR track along the New Westminster shoreline.

-The bridge's lower-deck rail track was vertically aligned with the base of all eight truss spans.
+The bridge's lower-deck railway track was vertically aligned with the base of all eight truss spans.
 The upper-deck road was placed on top of the five shorter truss spans, and was aligned at mid-height on the three longer truss spans.
 The horizontal clearance was 16 ft for both the rail and road decks.

 As of 2004, the speed limit for trains was 11 mph, which had been increased from 8 mph.

 The bridge opens for marine traffic about 20 times each day.
 It takes about 7 minutes for the bridge to swing open or closed.
 When opened, the swing span provides 51.2 m of horizontal clearance at a river control depth of 9.9 m for the New Westminster side of the opening (which usually hosts ship traffic headed upstream), and it provides 48.8 m of horizontal clearance at a river control depth of 8.2 m for the Surrey side (which usually hosts ships headed downstream).
 The deepest part of the river actually flows under the 380 ft, where the water depth under ordinary conditions was 80 to 85 ft at the time of construction.